 Do not open any attachments to the e-mail, in case they contain malicious code that will infect your computer.

-If you have received this, or a similar hoax, please file a complaint at www.ic3.gov.
+If you have received any type of email you consider to be a hoax, please file a complaint at www.ic3.gov.

 PHISHERS USE FAKE CALLER ID NUMBERS

 In a new phishing scam, con artists are using phony caller ID numbers to solicit personal information and money.
 Thanks to the phony caller IDs, the "spoofers" are able to convince victims that they're receiving a call from the bank, credit union or credit card company.
 The scammers use this technique to acquire sensitive personal information, or even money, from the victims.